vfamim/Rossman-Sales/README.md

 The three main goals of EDA is:

 1. Gain business experience;
-2. Vaidate business hypothesis (insights);
+2. Validate business hypothesis (insights);
-3. Realize variables relevants to the model.
+3. Realize variables relevant to the model.

 ### 4.1.
 Univariate Analysis